 How do you decide whether to commingle or separate marital assets?
 While it’s a very personal choice, considering several factors could help you find clarity:

 - What you brought in.
-Often couples who come in with significantly different amounts of wealth —like inheritances, college accounts, or trusts earmarked for children from a previous marriage —will choose to keep these assets separate.
+Often couples who come to a marriage with significantly different amounts of wealth —like inheritances, college accounts, or trusts earmarked for children from a previous marriage —will choose to keep these assets separate.
 Some couples then choose to commingle whatever they earn together.

 - Joint tenants with right of survivorship passes the assets directly to the surviving account owner.